viktorkhon/n8n-nodes-builder/README.md

 ## How to use

 1. Clone this repository and navigate to the root folder.
-2. Clone the [n8n-nodes-starter](https://github.com/n8n-io/n8n-nodes-starter) repository in the `custom-nodes` folder.
+2. **[Optionnal (done during the dev container creation process)]** Clone the [n8n repository](https://github.com/n8n-io/n8n) at the workspace root and the [n8n-nodes-starter repository](https://github.com/n8n-io/n8n-nodes-starter) in the `custom-nodes` folder.
+You could also execute the `.devcontainer/init.sh` script to do it for you.
-3. Create a `docker-compose.extends.yaml` file in the `.devcontainers` folder to extend the main `docker-compose.yaml` file.
-This file could contain the volume mounts for your n8n nodes for example.

-    ```yaml
-    services:
-    n8n_web:
-        volumes:
-        - ../custom-nodes/n8n-nodes-starter/dist:/home/node/.n8n/custom/node_modules/n8n-nodes-starter
-    ```

 4. Create a `.env` file in the `.devcontainers` folder.
 You can use `.env.example` as a template.
    - Used for docker-compose [variable interpolation](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/#interpolation-syntax)
    - Used as [`.env` file for the n8n container](https://docs.docker.com/reference/compose-file/services/#env_file)
-5. Just use `F1` and select `Dev Containers: Reopen in Container` in VSCode.
+5. Use `F1` or `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container` in VSCode.
+The first start it long (5m on my end) because it builds up n8n from source, but subsequent starts are a matter of seconds.
+6. Go to your custom node folder and run `pnpm install` to install dependencies.
+7. Still inside your custom node folder, run `pnpm build` to build your custom node.
-6. Then press `F5` to start the n8n server in debug mode using `Launch n8n with debug` launch config, add breakpoint and start debugging.
+6. Then press `F5` to start the n8n server in debug mode using `Launch n8n with debug` launch config.
-7. Use the terminal to navigate to your custom node folder and run `pnpm run build` to build your custom node.
+7. Add breakpoint to your custom node Typescript or n8n source code and start debugging !

+If you want to see changes in your custom nodes, you can run `pnpm run dev` in your custom node folder to watch for changes and rebuild automatically.
+You'll still need to restart the n8n server to see the changes thought, this is tracked in issue [#5](https://github.com/mathisgauthey/n8n-nodes-builder/issues/5).

 ## Inspirations